 The following is my summary of the regulator’s rules:

-- a lender should also make new checks when deciding to increase a credit limit;
+- a lender should also make checks before increasing a credit limit;

-- credit isn’t affordable if paying it leaves you short of money for your bills,everyday expenses, and your other debts;
+- credit isn’t affordable if paying it leaves you short of money for your bills, normal expenses, and your other debts;

-- you have to be able to repay the balance within a reasonable period of time.
-Paying the minimum amount is OK for a short while, but not for a prolonged period.
+- you must be able to repay the balance within a reasonable period.
+Paying the minimum amount is OK for a while, but not for a long time.

 Good reasons to complain